spec-framework/website/docs/example.md

 The
 `initializeWidgets` method now uses a different way to initialize the sub-widgets of the UI.
-This is because it does not use basic widgets but instead reuses the user interfaces we defines previously as sub widgets.
+This is because it does not use basic widgets but instead reuses the user interfaces we defines previously.
 The remainder of the method is quite similar to the previous implementation: